It’s party conference season and the rhetoric onslaught appears to have started rather early this year.

 And, how about those who only travel when they need to because they have the tools that allow them to work from home or another preferred location?
 There’s a green argument there but I’ll strive to remain apolitical…

 The world is moving on at a pace.
 Millennials that are now entering the workplace are looking for progressive employers.
 They want to be empowered and not restricted to the 9 to 5.

 They probably mock our archaic, inherited working regimes.
-We have been eulogising for years about the “work smarter, not harder” paradigm, but these guys are actually doing it – we should take note.
+We’ve been eulogising for years about the “work smarter, not harder” paradigm, but these guys are doing it.
+We should take note.